qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 **
 ```

 2. As this is a technical exploration/experimentation work, Audio transcription may be inaccurate or up to expectations.
-You may occassionally encounter the following error as a result of converting audio inputs to numerical values for transcription:
+You may randomy encounter the following error as a result of converting audio inputs to numerical values for transcription due to short speech or interference from surrounding:
 ```
 ValueError: buffer size must be a multiple of element size
 ```